Towards a Lean proof of Fermat’s Last Theorem

 1.1 Which proof is being formalised?

-At the time of writing, these notes do not contain anywhere near a proof of FLT, or even a sketch proof.
-Over the next few years, we will be building parts of the argument, following a strategy constructed by Taylor, taking into account Buzzard’s comments on what would be easy or hard to do in Lean.
-The proof uses refinements of the original Taylor-Wiles method by Diamond/Fujiwara, Khare-Wintenberger, Skinner-Wiles, Kisin, Taylor and others – one could call it a 21st century proof of the theorem.
-We shall furthermore be assuming many nontrivial theorems without proof, at least initially.
-For example we shall be assuming the existence of Galois representations attached to weight 2 Hilbert modular forms, Langlands’ cyclic base change theorem for \(\operatorname{GL}_2\), Mazur’s theorem bounding the torsion subgroup of an elliptic curve over the rationals, and several other nontrivial results which were known by the end of the 1980s.
-The first main goal of the project is to state, and then prove, a modularity lifting theorem; the proof of such a theorem was the key breakthrough introduced in Wiles’ 1994 paper which historically completed the proof of FLT.
-We will not be proving the original Wiles–Taylor-Wiles modularity lifting theorem, but instead will prove a more general result which works for Hilbert modular forms.
+From 2024 to 2029 we will be beginning to build a proof of FLT, following a strategy constructed by Taylor, taking into account Buzzard’s comments on what would be easy or hard to do in Lean.
+Our strategy uses refinements of the original Taylor–Wiles method by Diamond/Fujiwara, Khare–Wintenberger, Skinner–Wiles, Kisin, Taylor and others – one could call it a 21st century proof of the theorem.
+During this initial phase of the project, we shall also be assuming many nontrivial theorems without proof, as long as they were published by 31st December 1989.
+To get technical for just a second – we shall for example be assuming the existence of Galois representations attached to weight 2 Hilbert modular forms, we will assume Langlands’ cyclic base change theorem for \(\operatorname{GL}_2\), Mazur’s theorem bounding the torsion subgroup of an elliptic curve over the rationals, and several other nontrivial results which were known by the end of the 1980s.

 1.2 The structure of this blueprint